qwertyquerty/Streamplay/README.md

 * `channel`: This is your channel name.
 Enter it the exact way you enter it when you login to Twitch.
 * `keys`: This is a dictionary of keys that the chatters are allowed to use.
 Each number is the time the key is held in seconds.

 And there you go!
 Have fun!
+If you have any issues, please submit them.